rsdoiel/antenna/planet.md

 date: 2025-07-14, from: United Nations, Top Stories

-Amid runaway gang violence and crumbling state authority, the Security Council on Monday unanimously extended the mandate of the UN’s political mission in Haiti until the end of the year, amid escalating gang violence, political paralysis and a deepening humanitarian crisis threatening the country’s collapse.
+Amid runaway gang violence and crumbling state authority, the Security Council on Monday unanimously extended the mandate of the UN’s political mission in Haiti until the end of the year.
+Aid agencies remain deeply concerned by the humanitarian crisis playing out across the Caribbean island nation.

 <br>